padas-lab-de/pypads/docs/classes/base_class.rst

 PyPads Class
 ============

-To start and activate the tracking of your modules, classes and functions, An instantiation of the base class has to be done.
+This class represents the app.
+To start and activate the tracking of your modules, classes and functions, the app class has to be instantiated.

 .. note::
 It is recommended to initialize the tracking **before** importing the modules to be tracked.
+While extending the importlib and reloading the modules may work sometimes doing so may result in unforeseen issues.

 .. autoclass:: pypads.base.PyPads